Welcome to K-Link!

 § 97.1 (c) Encouragement and improvement of the amateur service through rules which provide for advancing skills in both the communication and technical phases of the art.

-K-Link is open to all amateur radio operators.
-If you’re not already a licensed ham and would like to get in on the fun of using the original world-wide social network, here are some resources to help you get your license:
+K-Link is open to all properly licensed amateur radio operators.
+If you’re not already a licensed ham and would like to get in on the fun of using the original world-wide social network, you can find some resources to help you get your license here.

-K-Link Repeater Business Cards are here!
-Print these on business card paper.
-Be sure to set print option to “Actual Size” or Scaling = None so they fit properly.
+K-Link business card-sized repeater list is here!
+Print on Avery Printable Business Card paper, be sure to set print option to “Actual Size” or Scaling = None so they fit properly.
 Last updated October 21, 2017

 Repeaterbook is the official and exclusive repeater directory for K-Link.
 All K-Link repeater listings are 100% accurate in Repeaterbook.
 Download the Repeaterbook app to your Android or iOS device for instant mobile access.
 We do not send update information to any other repeater directories.

 You may subscribe to our news and blog updates via email by submitting your information into the form to the right.